vindolin/geolog/README.md

 > [!IMPORTANT]
 > Geolog needs a local *.mmdb Maxmind database to lookup the geo location.
 >
-> You can get a free Maxmind licence to download their geoip databases at: https://dev.maxmind.com/geoip.
+> You can get a free licence to download their geoip databases at: https://dev.maxmind.com/geoip.

 ### Run the Go program directly from github: